tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 Another result is any object that has a handle to a transaction may modify it.
-However, to adhere to the semantics of the TLM-2.0 interfaces, these modifications must be made within certain rules and in concert with notifications made via the return enum in the nb_\* interfaces and the phase argument.
+However, to adhere to the semantics of the TLM-2.0 interfaces, these modifications must be made within certain rules and in concert with notifications made via the return enum in the 'nb_*' interfaces and the phase argument.

 2.4.3 Blocking Transport